yanniks/shariff-wordpress/src/readme.txt

 = How do I hide Shariff on a page? =

+**Method A:** Edit the article and check `Deactivate Shariff?`.

-Just include `hideshariff` in the article.
+**Method B:** Include `hideshariff` in the article.
 The word will be removed automatically and Shariff will not be shown.
 If you want to write hidesharrif in an article without removing Shariff, just write `/hideshariff`.

 == Changelog ==

+= 1.0.3 =
+* Include latest upstream changes
+* Checkbox to hide Shariff when editing articles or pages

 = 1.0.2 =
 * Own settings page